-Shortage of qualified medical staff and the inadequate condition of medical infrastructure leads to a lack of access to full-time health workers and good quality medical services, especially in rural areas in Rakhine State populated by Rohingya.
+Shortage of qualified medical staff and the inadequate condition of medical infrastructure leads to a lack of access to full-time health workers and good quality medical services, especially in rural areas in Rakhine state populated by Rohingya but also in other conflict-affected regions. homes in schools in government-controlled areas are safe for girls in Kachin and Shan state.